CZ-NIC/knot/doc/reference.rst

    and after this, a new ZSK is generated to replace it within following roll-over.

-   ZSK key lifetime is also infuenced by propagation-delay and dnskey-ttl
+   ZSK key lifetime is also influenced by propagation-delay and dnskey-ttl

    Zero (aka infinity) value causes no ZSK rollover as a result.